If My Child Has Asthma, Can We Keep Our Pet?

 In some cases, your doctor may say that it's OK to keep a pet if your child receives medicine or allergy shots.
 If you go this route, you'll still want to limit your child's exposure to the animal, such as by keeping the pet out of your child's bedroom and play areas.
 Hard as this is to enforce, try to teach your child not to hug or kiss the animal.
 Vacuum and dust regularly and avoid rugs and wall-to-wall carpeting, especially in your child's room.

-Unfortunately, such measures may not be enough — because animal allergens are airborne, heating and ventilation systems will spread allergens throughout the house, even if the pet is confined to one room.
-Keeping the pet in the yard may not be a total solution either because some allergens will eventually be carried in on clothing.
+Unfortunately, such measures may not be enough.
+Because animal allergens are airborne, heating and ventilation systems will spread allergens throughout the house, even if the pet is kept out of bedrooms.
+Keeping the pet in the yard isn't an ideal solution either because some allergens will eventually be carried in on clothing, and it's not always safe for or fair to the pet.

 If you decide to keep your pet, you might want to: